MicrosoftDocs/VBA-Docs/api/Excel.cubefields.getmeasure.md

 # CubeFields.GetMeasure method (Excel)

 Given an attribute hierarchy, returns an implicit measure for the given function that corresponds to this attribute.
-If an ?implicit measure? does not exist, a new implicit measure is created and added to the [CubeFields Object (Excel)](Excel.CubeFields.md) collection.
+If an ?implicit measure? does not exist, a new implicit measure is created and added to the [CubeFields object (Excel)](Excel.CubeFields.md) collection.

 ## Syntax